-Brainard Lake is surrounded by subalpine forest set in a glacially-carved valley.
-The craggy peaks of the Continental Divide provide a spectacular backdrop for visitors to enjoy.
+The Brainard Lake Recreation Area is set in a glacially-carved valley.
+The high peaks of the Indian Peaks Wilderness Area loom to the west.
 With a wide variety of year-round outdoor recreation opportunities available, Brainard Lake Recreation Area (BLRA) is the most popular destination on the Boulder Ranger District.

 Recreational opportunities abound in this haven located high up in the Rocky Mountains.
 The Sulphur Ranger District is over 442,000 acres in Grand County, Colorado.
 Being surrounded by mountain peaks, meadows and lakes, you are in for a truly majestic experience in this forest.